Dog Behavior Correction Techniques

 An example might be if your dog jumps on you when you walk in the door (an unwanted behavior) when you react.
 If you turn your back, cross your arms and ignore your dog, you are punishing them by distracting them from what they want.
 Once all four paws are back on the floor, you can engage them to reinforce this new, more appropriate behavior.

-See also Best Dog Training Methods
+See also Effective Dog Obedience Training

 Negative punishment is an ideal dog training technique to stop unwanted behavior such as barking, biting or aggressive play.
 Some practical uses may be to use time-outs or to issue anti-reward markers, such as “no sir” or “sin”.
 Here you can give warnings to build expectations.